arbCoding/PsSp/README.md

 dylibbundler -s /opt/homebrew/lib/ -od -b -x ./PsSp.app/Contents/MacOS/PsSp -d ./PsSp.app/Contents/libs/
 ```

-Of course, this is implemented in the [Makefile](Makefile) automatically, assuming you also used Homebrew to install GLFW3 and FFTW3.
+Of course, this is implemented automatically in the [Makefile](Makefile), assuming you also used Homebrew to install the other packages (non-Git submodules).

 ---
 For more details, checkout the [Makefile](Makefile).
 It is heavily commented to make it more accessible.